 The “Hoosier Philanthropy Conference: Understanding the Past, Planning the Future” will explore the role philanthropy has played in the development of Indiana’s public life and envision ways in which philanthropic action can continue to advance the public good.
 Led by the Indiana University Lilly Family School of Philanthropy, located on the Indiana University-Purdue University Indianapolis (IUPUI) campus, conference partners include the Indiana Historical Society, Indiana University, Indiana University Foundation, Indiana University-Purdue University Indianapolis (IUPUI), and the IUPUI Arts and Humanities Institute.

 The keynote speaker will be Lilly Endowment Inc. Chairman of the Board, President and CEO N. Clay Robbins.
 The title of Robbins’ remarks is, “Philanthropic Variety: Perspectives from an Indiana Practitioner.”
 Plenary speakers include: James Madison, Thomas and Kathryn Miller Professor Emeritus of History at IU Bloomington; Dwight Burlingame, Glenn Family Chair in Philanthropy at the school; and Gregory R. Witkowski, conference chair and associate professor of philanthropic studies at the Lilly Family School of Philanthropy.
-A complete listing of the more than 80 prominent leaders, philanthropists and scholars speaking and their topics is available.

 "The generosity of individuals and institutions have played an instrumental role in supporting the social, educational and cultural fabric of the Hoosier state for 200 years and it is fitting that as part of the state’s bicentennial, the IU Lilly Family School of Philanthropy – the first school of its kind in the nation – host this important conference on the future of Indiana philanthropy,” said Indiana University President Michael A. McRobbie.